 FOLLOW THIS FLEXIBILITY FORMULA

-There are a number of actions and co-activations that need to happen in order to maintain safety and build upon muscle integrity in open splits.
-As mentioned before, once you get into a straddle position, it’s important to be mindful to stay away from going to your complete end range.
+There are a number of actions and co-activations that need to happen in order to maintain safety and build upon muscle integrity in Open Splits.
+As mentioned before, once you get into a straddle position, it’s important to remain mindful and stay away from going to your complete end range.
 You should recognize a subtle sensation of stretch in the inner thighs and hamstrings.
 Staying within this range and then isometrically activating your adductors, hamstrings, and TFL is the formula to follow.
-The stars of the show however, are patience and being conservative.
-Staying behind your end range and having the patience to allow your muscles to adapt, and continue to grow into new flexibility will promote increased healthy muscle tissue.
+The stars of the show, however, are patience and restraint.
+Staying behind your end range and having the patience to allow your muscles to adapt and continue to grow into new flexibility will promote increased healthy muscle tissue.

 300 HOUR ONLINE TEACHER TRAINING